mikependon/RepoDB.NET/pages/classes/querybuilder.md

 layout: navpage
 sidebar: classes
 title: "QueryBuilder"
-description: "An advance fluent class that is used to construct a SQL statements all throughout the RepoDb library."
+description: "An advance fluent class that is used to construct a SQL statements all throughout the library."
 permalink: /class/querybuilder
 tags: [repodb, class, querybuilder, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---